Ircama/ELM327-emulator/README.md

 *ELM327-emulator* allows the following interfaces:

 - serial communication using a pseudo-terminal, as default mode on non Windows operating systems (without options),
-- TCP/IP networking, when using option `-n`, followed by the TCP/IP port,
+- TCP/IP networking, when using option `-n`, followed by the TCP/IP port (bound to `127.0.0.1` by default; use the `-i` option to change the network interface),
 - serial COM port, when using  option `-p`, default mode with Windows (the option is followed by the port name and allows setting a baud rate with the `-a` option),
-- standard communication, when using option `-P`.
+- standard communication, when using option `-P`,
+- native Bluetooth RFCOMM/SPP server, when using option `-w` (no virtual serial port driver, such as com0com, is needed),
+- CAN interface running the SLCAN (Lawicel) firmware, when using option `-c` (the application exchanges CAN frames with the emulated ECUs, like with a CANable/CANtact adapter, and on Linux the interface can be attached to SocketCAN with `slcand`),
+- K-Line ECU (ISO 9141-2 / ISO 14230), when using option `-K` (the application drives the K-Line directly, like with a VAG KKL adapter, including the half-duplex echo, the 5 baud wake-up and the Start Communication service).

 ### Usage of a pseudo-terminal